bandoneonist, composer, arranger

 The bandoneón is the square, german-made concertina that since the turn of the 20th century has provided the signature sound of Argentine tango music.
 The instrument is known to listeners for its clear tones and melancholic refrains, and to musicians for its idiosyncratic design and playing techniques.
 David Hodges has played the instrument since 1998 with many groups in New York and elsewhere, in festivals, concert halls, and mostly, milongas (the tango social events that last into the waning hours of the night).

-Come see David Hodges play solo bandoneón in Bryant Park, Wed, July 1st and again in August, as part of the Summer-long "Accordions Around The World" festival.
-He will also be joined with Los Chantas Tango Quartet for the grand finale of the event on Aug.
-28th.
-Check the site for more performance information.
+Come see David Hodges play solo bandoneón in Bryant Park, Wed, August 19th and again at the finale on Friday, Aug.
+28th with Los Chantas Tango Quartet, as part of the Summer-long "Accordions Around The World" festival.
 (Photo by Ariana Hellerman)